The storylines, characters and levels cut from ‘The Last of Us Part II’

 Originally, players would be introduced to Esther in the playable flashback found roughly six or seven hours into the game.
 In the final product, Tommy (Joel’s brother) teaches Ellie how to use a sniper rifle, but during development, co-writers Halley Gross and Neil Druckmann considered having Ellie and Joel visit Esther, who lived “in a town two hours away” from Jackson.

-“I think she lived out by the dams, by the electric dams, and they kind of had a commuter relationship,” Gross says.
+“I think she lived out by the dams, by the electric dams, and they kind of had a commuter relationship,” Gross said.
 “And Joel and Ellie were headed out there and saw that the building had been taken over by infected.”

 Inside, players would find Esther bitten and trying to wrap the injury with a tourniquet.
-She “knew was she was going to die,” Gross says.
+She “knew was she was going to die,” Gross said.
 Joel senses the urgency of the situation, and tells Ellie to fetch Esther a drink of water from the river nearby.
 Playing as Ellie, you reach the river and hear a bang.

-“And you don’t know whether Esther killed herself or if Joel put a bullet in her head, but you know that this was going to happen,” Gross says.
+“And you don’t know whether Esther killed herself or if Joel put a bullet in her head, but you know that this was going to happen,” Gross said.
 “That two adults were making a decision and they were going to try to protect Ellie as much as they could.”

 Ellie, who is immune to the deadly cordyceps virus that turns humans into zombies, is deeply disturbed by the cold brutality of the situation.
-It reminds her of the death of her best friend Riley, Gross says, who was bitten by infected too.
+It reminds her of the death of her best friend Riley, Gross said, who was bitten by infected too.
 The scene would have also touched upon her resentment toward Joel, triggering a frank conversation between them about her survivor’s guilt as they sit at the riverbank.
 Ellie would have said something along the lines of, “If there had been a cure, we wouldn’t be here,” a nod to the first game’s ending where Joel saves Ellie’s life instead of sacrificing her to bring an end to the virus.

-“The reason that got scrapped was because we just didn’t have time to establish Esther,” Gross says.
-Players wouldn’t have enough time to bond with Esther before her death, and Gross also notes that the character was too focused on Joel’s arc, rather than Ellie’s.
+“The reason that got scrapped was because we just didn’t have time to establish Esther,” Gross said.
+Players wouldn’t have enough time to bond with Esther before her death, and Gross also noted that the character was too focused on Joel’s arc, rather than Ellie’s.

-“Even up until toward the end of the game, we had like a love letter from Esther in his house,” she says.
+“Even up until toward the end of the game, we had like a love letter from Esther in his house,” she said.
 This, too, was removed from the final product.

 The dance scene was originally playable